zoe-pith/pith-site/supperclub.md

 Unfortunately, at the moment we are unable to accept new reservations.
 [Join our mailing list](http://eepurl.com/bZ8dIf) or follow on [Instagram](http://instagram.com/pithnyc) to hear about new supper club dates or other Pith events.
 We always welcome [inquiries](mailto:inquiries@pith.space) regarding buyouts, events, or offsite parties.

 ### menu
-butternut with lardo and spring onion
+butternut with lardo and perilla
-rye with onion, chestnut, and sheep’s cheese
 snapper with green peppercorn and green pepper
 burrata with white asparagus and watercress

 morel with juniper and bone marrow
 duck with potato, pistachio, and balinese peppercorn
-mustard frill with fennel, persimmon, and puffed rice
+miner's lettuce with fennel, bergamot, and puffed rice

 red currant cake with buckwheat ice cream
 molasses and yogurt